 Forming a connection to these lost moments was powerful – I felt connected to a history that I was never a part of, yet at the same time it seemed I always was.

 I learnt the importance of capturing the now.
 The everyday.
 The people we love – together.

 In 2020, I’m so grateful for the opportunities people give me to capture their memories.

-Based at the edge of the Dandenong Ranges, surrounded by trees, wildlife, mountains and my dogs.
+Based in Melbourne, at the edge of the Dandenong Ranges, surrounded by trees, wildlife, mountains and my dogs.
 With the sound of bellbirds and the soft touch of a light breeze.
 That’s my happy place, and I’m lucky enough to call this my workspace.